RisheekeshKG/Car-Booking-App/README.md

 Steps to Install the Application :

-1. Clone  the repository by clicking on the <code> button and copy the link
+1. Clone  the repository by clicking on the {code} button and copy the link
 2. type ``git clone <URL>`` in cmd or power shell and paste the copied link